 8. Complaints or queries.

 I aim to meet the highest standards when collecting and using personal information.
-I encourage you to let me know if you have any concerns about the way I collect or use information, so I can investigate and make any necessary changes or improvements.
+Please let me know if you have any concerns about the way I collect or use information, so I can look into it and make any necessary changes or improvements.
 If you wish to escalate a concern, you have the right to raise your complaint with the Information Commissioner’s Office (ICO) at https://ico.org.uk/concerns/.